Research Interests - Analysis and Control of Microbial Systems

 Enhanced biological phosphorus removal EBPR and P sludge analysis related to Swedish NUTEKs STAMP program was combined with denitrification at full scale UCT and in lab.
 Gel entrapped nitrification project "New immobilization techniques for biological wastewater treatment" (NFR) supported one PhD 1999.
 Fluorescence in situ hybridization FISH applied to quantify nitrifying community dynamics modelled by cellular automata.
 Gel technology also includes studies of freezing / drying for long-term storage and reactivation, as well as developing gel microbeads for superactive airlift reactors.

-Related Master projects have been performed at Department of Hydraulic and Environmental Engineering NTNU, Hydro Research Center Porsgrunn, Lunds University, TU Delft (including Anammox) and University of Nijmeegen. [back to top]
+Related Master projects have been performed at Department of Civil and Environmental Engineering NTNU, Hydro Research Center Porsgrunn, Lunds University, TU Delft (including Anammox) and University of Nijmeegen.

 Biofilm formation and fouling